 Within an organisation, there will always be issues to resolve.
 It could be a user having log-in issues for a piece of software, or maybe someone wants to order a new work uniform.
-You can use Helpdesk to log these issues using different categories and divisions to record different problem types.
+You can use Helpdesk to log these issues using different categories and queues to record different problem types.
 There will be a recurring theme through this blog looking at CRM examples – by using picklists or fields with pre-set values, you can run reports to help identify trends and hotspots that might need urgent attention within your business.

 Answering Simple How-To Questions

 When picking up a new piece of software or something technical, there will be some people who are good at following instructions to get the hang of things.
-Others may need a little more hand-holding, or may identify issues that the manuals don’t explain very well.
+Others may need a little more hand-holding or may identify issues that the manuals don’t explain very well.
 Helpdesk gives you a way of tracking those questions and as above, you can report on the typical problems clients have.
-That can highlight design flaws, or lack of documentation, or ideas to improve your product.
+That can highlight design flaws, lack of documentation, or ideas to improve your product.

 Choose Your Channel

 So far, we’ve looked at a couple of “what” CRM examples, but there’s also the question of “how”.
 Do you want your clients to email their questions, or call?
 Do you monitor social media channels, or offer live chat?
 Perhaps you have a customer portal enabled where your clients can log issues whenever it is convenient for them, and also have a platform where they can easily access previous tickets.
-In terms of offering good customers service, you need to find out what your customers’ preferred methods of communication are, so you can give them what they need.
+In terms of offering good customer service, you need to find out what your customers’ preferred methods of communication are, so you can give them what they need.

 What About Self-Service?